-I'm going to outline current, evidence based practices for language disorder therapy.
+I will outline current, evidence-based practices for language disorder therapy.
 The key here is CURRENT and EVIDENCE-BASED.
 Unfortunately, there are a lot of scams out there so beware and stick with me :).

 Language Disorder Therapy Techniques: What you MUST know